FROM THE PREFACE

 I never really had the means of answering these questions, until now.

-Risk Management and Insurance Strategies for Physicians and Advisors is an essential textbook because it explains to physicians and insurance professionals the background, theory, and practicalities of medical risk management and insurance planning.
-The insurance haze is lifted by-dual degreed editor, and Certified Medical Planner™ Dr. David Edward Marcinko MBA, and his team of contributing authors.
+Risk Management, Liability Insurance and Asset Protection Strategies for Doctors and Advisors is an essential textbook because it explains to physicians and insurance professionals the background, theory, and practicalities of medical risk management and insurance planning.
+The insurance haze is lifted by-dual degreed editor, and Certified Medical Planner™Dr. David Edward Marcinko MBA, and his team of contributing authors.

 Doctors, like most people, tend to experience losses more intensely than gains, and evaluate risks in isolation.
 So it’s no surprise that goaded physicians might prefer vehicles like the guaranteed minimum death benefit of variable annuities, or the assurance that comes with disability or long term care insurance, or traditional cash value life insurance policies, despite their decidedly higher costs and commissions.